pr0v3rbs/FirmAE/README.md

 ```console
 ./runner.sh
 ```
-A popup to select the .bin firmware file in the FirmAE folder will popup and a type window will ask you to type in the brandname, use 'dlink' for the first test with the provided test firmware.
+A zenity popup to select the .bin firmware file in the FirmAE folder will popup and a type window will ask you to type in the brandname, use 'dlink' for the first test with the provided test firmware.